dart-ogurets/OguretsFlutter/README.md

 ### Screenshots

+*ogurets_flutter* can take screenshots for you if you are having difficulty in specific environments or if you just wish to capture specific screenshots at a particular scale.

-*ogurets_flutter* can take screenshots for you - if you tag your test with XX and ensure the environment variable SCREENSHOT_DIR has been set, then we will take screenshots after every step and once the scenario ends.
+For when you want to determine what is going on, particularly in a headless test environment, if you tag your test with `@FlutterScreenshot` and ensure the environment variable `SCREENSHOT_DIR` has been set, then we will take screenshots _before_ every step and once the scenario ends.
+All screenshots are time stamped and put in the directory you have specified with the `SCREENSHOT_DIR` variable.
+Any missing directories in this list will be created as part of the test.

+If you wish to capture screenshots with a specific name, then there is a step for this - and it's intended use is to capture screenshots for "whats new" screens or for when you are uploading your application to the stores.
+For this there are 3 available steps to control this:

+- I take a screenshot called {string}
+- I set the maximum screenshot height to {int}
+- I set the maximum screenshot width to {int}

+Furthermore, if you have an extra environment variable called SCREENSHOT_PLATFORM you can easily change the platform between each run of your Cucumber tests and capture different platforms (such as the four recommended for iOS).

 ### Debugging